joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Create your own custom templates right from the IntelliWidget admin.

-= More Reasons to use IntelliWidget for Content Driven Featured Posts and Custom Menus =
+= More Reasons to use IntelliWidget to add Custom Menus, Featured Posts and Dynamic Sidebar Content =

 * Powerful and extensible, does the work of multiple plugins
-* No new sidebars necessary–uses the sidebars you already have
+* No new dynamic sidebars necessary - uses the dynamic sidebars you already have
-* Displays custom page settings if they exist, main widget if they don't
+* Displays page-specific content aware custom menus and featured posts and other dynamic content
+* If settings are not set up on a page or post it will default to site-wide widget settings
-* Supports Custom Post Types and Custom Nav Menus
+* Supports Custom Post Types and Custom Navigation Menus
-* Doubles as a Text Widget–customizable to any page
+* Doubles as a Text Widget customizable to any page
+* Works with the theme customizer
-* Use as many different instances on a single page as you wish
+* Use as many different custom menus or featured posts on a single page as you wish
 * Saves hours setting up and maintaining your WordPress site
 * Set up one page and reuse settings on other pages
 * No new database tables
-* Clean uninstall
 * Lets you keep using all your other widgets
-* Shows or hides content by date and time
+* Shows or hides dynamic sidebar content by date and time
-* Improves performance by retrieving Post data using a single query instead of multiple meta data function calls.

 IntelliWidget is flexible and versatile.
 Please read the documentation to see more ideas how to use it to its full potential.

 Spanish translation courtesy of Andrew Kurtis at WebHostingHub.com.